-We are Douglass (Doug) Williams and Dr. Sandra Williams, Ph.D.
+We are Douglass (Doug) Williams and Shiitake Mama, Ph.D. (formerly Sandra Dutreau Williams).
 We started Mushrooms in Ghana Project in 2008 after volunteering as mushroom consultants at Bemcom Youth Enterprises Association in Techiman, Brong Ahafo Regions, West Africa in 2007.

 We created Mushrooms in Ghana Project to help expand the mushroom industry in Ghana as a whole; and specifically, introduce shiitake mushrooms for crop diversification and help build a spawn laboratory, as spawn is in short supply throughout Ghana and West Africa.